light-and-ray/resynthesizer-gradio/Readme.md

 Todo:
 - optimize for big resolution
-- change branch more responsible
+- make changing of brush more responsible
 - hide brush when mouse is out
 - do not crop image
 - fix result image css